emeralddawns/NBA-Prediction-NN/README.md

 **nba_team_stats_cleaned.ipynb**: Transforms and loads data tables into SQL.

 **NBA_Analysis.ipynb**: Pulls data from SQL tables, prepares the data for the neural network model, and generates a prediction for an upcoming game.
+There is an option to choose whether or not to add post-season data to the model.
+The main model is created using TensorFlow with manual inputs.
+This model is compared to a KerasTuner automated optimization search.
+There are other models utilized in the "Alternate Experiments" section.